exafmm/pyexafmm/README.md

 ## System Requirements

-An NVidia GPU is required, as PyExaFsMM is accellerated with CUDA.
+An NVidia GPU is required, as PyExaFMM is accellerated with CUDA.

 ## Install